top of page

 The article titled “Identification and Referral with Children with Deaf-Blindness” explains further the importance of identification.

-Project Reach is Illinois’ state deaf-blind project.
-It provides technical assistance, information, and training to support families, services providers, and schools in the lives of children who are DeafBlind in Illinois.
-Most of the children served by Project Reach have and use some degree of vision, hearing or both; but all have a combined vision hearing concern.
+Illinois Deaf-Blind Project provides technical assistance, information, and training to support families, services providers, and schools in the lives of children who are Deaf-Blind in Illinois.
+Most of the children served by the ILDBP have and use some degree of vision, hearing or both; but all have a combined vision hearing concern.
 Project Reach services are provided by a grant and are usually free.

 Examples of services include: